dataskew/dataskew/docs/get-api-keys.md

 #### How many API keys can I get per pricing tier subscription?
 Currently we only issue 1 API key per pricing tier subscription.

-#### Are there any restrictions on API usage?
+#### Are there any usage quotas?
+Yes, usage quota restrictions apply.
+The specifics depend on the [pricing tier you're subscribed to](./#pricing).

+#### Is rate limiting enforced?
-Yes, please check out [this section](./#pricing) to see what restrictions apply to the pricing tier that you're subscribed to.
+Yes, to prevent DoS incidents, the APIs are rate limited.
+The specifics depend on the [pricing tier you're subscribed to](./#pricing).

 #### Can I share my API key with others?
 Technically you can, but it is not a good idea.
 Usage & metrics are tracked at API key level.
 Any subsequent quotas/restrictions will also apply at API key level.
 So best not to share your API keys with anyone else.